Biography

 In 2018, Carinne spent time in the Southwest supporting the visionary organizing of Latinx/Chicanx organizing hub Mijente, led communications work for Ganamos Con Garcia! with the Maricopa County Chapter of the Working Families Party and Equality Arizona, and provided organizational development support to New York and national organizations.

 For five years, Carinne worked closely with Hand in Hand, a partner of the National Domestic Workers Alliance, to unite care consumers and employers of domestic workers in the movement for quality care and quality care work, including the design, development and launch of the Sanctuary Homes campaign and the Fair Care Pledge.
 In 2016, Carinne was part of a design team at the Colombe Foundation tackling the question of how to build a peace movement for the 21st century.
 Carinne was a founding staff member and Vice President for Field and Campaigns at J Street.
-She has also worked for MoveOn.org and Amnesty International.
+She has also worked for MoveOn.org, AIUSA, and Boston Mobilization.